uzh-bf/klicker-uzh/docs/docs/docs/introduction/concepts.md

 title: Core Concepts
 ---

-The Klicker UZH is based on a few concepts that are key to understand and use the application effectively.
+The KlickerUZH is based on a few concepts that are key to understand and use the application effectively.
 This section summarizes these concepts, allowing you to follow the remainder of the documentation more easily.

 ## Sessions